lizhihao1212/PAD-Web-Page/index.md

 ### Description
 #### Education backgroud
-I am currently an international student in UC Davis and majored in General Statsitic and Gernal Math.
+I am currently an international student in UC Davis and majored in General Statsitic and Gernal Math and decided to continue my master degree in United states.
 #### Code experience
-I have taken ECS30 spring Quarter 2016, STA 141A Fall Quarter 2016 and STA 141B Winter Quarter 2017 and I believed I can handle R ,C and Python proficiently.
+I have taken ECS30 spring Quarter 2016, STA 141A Fall Quarter 2016 and STA 141B Winter Quarter 2017 and  I can handle R ,C and Python proficiently.
 ### Research Experience
 I enrolled into the research project with Professor George Hans Mueller, which is functinal Data Anaysis.
 ### Data science interest
 After learn STA 141B, I become interested in Data Mining and machine leanrning and I decided to continue my master degree in this area.
+Moreover, I also quite interest in Functional Data Analysis, which is the research I currently enrolled